So how much do you need to put down on a car? It very much depends on the situation.

 You need a financial institution, bank or credit union to help you by supplying financing.
 Cars are the exact same way.
 You might be a bit more likely to pay cash for a car than you would a house.
 However, it’s still more than likely you’re using credit.

 A down payment on a vehicle is equally as important as making a down payment on a home.
 Lenders often require that you make a down payment, too.
-So how much do you need to put down?
-It very much depends on the situation.

 Where is the Financing Coming From?

 Before we jump into how much you need to put down, we need to make sure we clear up where your financing is coming from.
 If you’re headed to the dealership and plan to finance with one of the options they provide, you’ll definitely be looking at making a down payment when you purchase.

 If, however, you go to your local credit union, bank or financial institution and get a loan, you won’t be.
 A loan of this kind is just a straight financial arrangement between you and the bank.
 The seller of the vehicle will take the money as cash.